GeeeHesso/Interactive_swing/network_data/README.md

  "### lines: from, to, susceptance, status (True:1 False:0)"

- Parameters are: integer bus ids of the nodes connected by the line, susceptance value, line status 1: connected, 0: disconnected
+ Parameters are: integer bus ids of the nodes connected by the line, line capacity, line status 1: connected, 0: disconnected

  Make sure to include both header lines in the ".csv" file.]